 Who we are

-SRN’s vision is: A Scotland where mental health recovery is a reality for all.
+A Scotland where mental health recovery is real for everyone in every community.

 People and their experiences are at the heart of everything the Scottish Recovery Network (SRN) do.
 Everyone has mental health.
 We believe that together we can make recovery real for everyone in every community.

 - To work with others to support communities and the people within them to achieve their recovery potential

 - To place lived experience at the centre of health and social policy in Scotland

 - To support and share recovery learning and approaches:

 - Sharing evidence from robust research